 Jake and I spent the day playing, not getting into too much trouble.
 I tried to avoid his dad.
 Whenever he looked at me I got a bad feeling.
 His eyes were full of suspicion, and I could tell he didn’t like having me around.

 Shortly after supper, the phone rang.
 After answering it and hanging up, Jake’s dad turned to us and said, “That was the neighbor.
 Needs help throwing out some old furniture.”
-Then he stared directly at me, cold and hard.
+He stared directly at me, cold and hard.
 “I know you went into my room this morning.”

 I nodded.
 I could tell by the look in his eye there was no point trying to deny it.